nginxinc/kubernetes-ingress/examples/custom-resources/backup-directive/transport-server/README.md

 # Support for Backup Directive in Transport Server

-NGINX Ingress Controller supports routing requests to a service specified as `Backup`.
+F5 NGINX Ingress Controller supports routing requests to a service called `backup`.
 The `backup` service is of type [ExternalName](https://kubernetes.io/docs/concepts/services-networking/service/#externalname).